stefanoborini/stefanoborini.github.io/_posts/2019-04-26-current-status-of-python-packaging.md

 code may be non portable between operating systems, or even inside the same operating system.
 It's complicated.

-And it gets worse, because dependencies have their own set of dependencies.
-What if your package depends on A and B directly, and they both depend on C.
+And it gets worse, because your direct dependencies have in turn their own set of dependencies.
+What if your package depends on A and B directly, and they both depend on C?
 Which version of C should you install?
-Is it even possible to do so, if, say, A wants C version 2 and B wants C version 1?
+Is it even possible to do so, if, say, A wants C strictly version 2 and B wants C strictly version 1?

 To organise this mess somehow, the devised approach is to package code so that it can be reused, installed, versioned and given some metainformation that describes,